 Stay ahead of the competition

-We have seen enough inferences from one of our earlier blogs that the retail media industry promises to show high market potential.
+At iOPEX, we have seen enough inferences from one of our earlier blogs that the retail media industry promises to show high market potential.
 This will influence retail companies to evolve new solutions to meet the marketing demands of the brands.
 Third and first-party customer data have been playing a major role to provide retail brands with the right demographics and customers to improve the audiences for driving brand awareness and acquisition.
 The key is to devise a simple and scalable process supplemented by robust technology to convert a product catalog to an ad and monetize it (Catalog to Commerce).

 Catalog to Commerce Model